A Community for Community Psychiatry: Welcome Home

 Join if: you have questions, want to get your voice heard, or want to make a change in the mental health system, but don’t know where to start

-Led by AACP President Altha Stewart and P&A Plank Lead Dr. Ann Hackman
+Led by AACP board members Drs.
+Rob Gadomski and Ann Hackman

 VIRTUAL, MONTHLY